j5onrf/dots/waybar/May17-2025-Updates/themes/Ghostbar-Expedition/Ghost-Exp-Apha-Wttr/Alpha-Wide/Round/Glassmorphism/Compact/Ghost-Glass-Compact-v2/0-13/0-13-v5/README.md

 ## ⌨️ Keybindings

-Add the following to your `custom.conf`
+Add the following to your `keybindings.conf`
 ```bash
 # ----------------------------------
 # Keybindings (j5onrf Dots)